rails/rails/guides/source/action_view_overview.md

 #### distance_of_time_in_words

 Reports the approximate distance in time between two Time or Date objects or integers as seconds.
-Set +include_seconds+ to true if you want more detailed approximations.
+Set `include_seconds` to true if you want more detailed approximations.

 ```ruby
 distance_of_time_in_words(Time.now, Time.now + 15.seconds)        # => less than a minute